Kelvintrc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Global variable - ' export BEST="School" ' creates a new global variable.
 8. Every addition to true knowledge is an addition to human power - ' echo $((128 + $TRUEKNOWLEDGE))' prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9. Divide and rule - ' echo $(($POWER / $DIVIDE))' prints the result of POWER divided by DIVIDE, followed by a new line.